-- Expand current delivery to outreach to further educational establishments and other organisations - Create a strong cohesion with Truro School thus providing a Music Centre for Cornwall - Explore & develop Music Technology education and digital music provision - · Create an internal assessment programme for students - Provide a highly professional service to schools, Further Education and Higher Education and the wider community - Work closely with national and international musicians, educators, conductors and clinicians to provide the highest quality masterclasses and holiday music schools - Explore funding for bespoke programmes of work - · Create an e-learning environment to support the initial stages of music education - · Develop Early Years Music Provision and Training for Early Years practitioners - Nationwide consultancy on Music Service Trust Formation - Online delivery via Skype and Online Orchestra software in collaboration with Falmouth University to provide delivery to the hardest to reach areas and connect musicians that are isolated - · Bespoke workshops and projects for schools and the wider community. - Weekend and evening workshops, etc ie Saturday morning theory classes - Summer school and holiday courses - Digital technology projects - Performance opportunities at all levels; large scale and smaller settings CMST cluster performances bring groups of schools together for a massed performance. - CMST Schools Prom An annual performance to all primary schools using CMST ensembles giving an educational experience and demonstration encouraging new young people to learn - Advice on purchase of musical instruments and resources in school - One off supply days music cover - Write new performance and teaching material this could be for individual instruments or for small ensembles.
-It could then be sold to pupils both in Cornwall and elsewhere as CMST Publications. - Twilight training sessions for teachers on a whole variety of musical techniques, skills and tasks.
-This might include setting up an ensemble, conducting skills, composition starting points, working towards a performance
+- Expand current delivery to outreach to further educational establishments and other organisations - · Create a strong cohesion with Truro School thus providing a Music Centre for Cornwall - Explore & develop Music Technology education and digital music provision - Create an internal assessment programme for students for all musical disciplines - Provide a highly professional service to schools, Further Education and Higher Education and the wider community - Work closely with national and international musicians, educators, conductors and clinicians to provide the highest quality masterclasses and holiday music schools - Explore funding for bespoke programmes of work - Create an e-learning environment to support the initial stages of music education - Develop Early Years Music Provision and Training for Early Years practitioners - Nationwide consultancy on Music Service Trust Formation - Online delivery via Skype and Online Orchestra software in collaboration with Falmouth University to provide delivery to the hardest to reach areas and connect musicians that are isolated - · Bespoke workshops and projects for schools and the wider community. - Weekend and evening workshops, etc ie Saturday morning theory classes - Summer school and holiday courses - Digital technology projects - Performance opportunities at all levels; large scale and smaller settings CMST cluster performances - bring groups of schools together for a massed performance. - CMST Schools Prom An annual performance to all primary schools using CMST ensembles giving an educational experience and demonstration encouraging new young people to learn - · Advice on purchase of musical instruments and resources in school - · One off supply days music cover